 The short answer is: Rarely.

-It would be optimal to have a Community Manager or HOA Attorney that the HOA is working with directly to ask for their expert professional advice.
+It would be optimal to ask for expert professional advice from a Community Manager or HOA Attorney that the HOA is working directly with.

 Are HOA Special Assessments Legal?

 Simply put, yes.
 Special assessments are legal, and HOAs do have a right to charge them to homeowners.
 However, there are limitations.
 The HOA’s governing documents contain everything you need to know about your association’s rules on special assessments.

 Homeowners must read the CC&Rs carefully, as they usually stipulate the conditions in which the association can levy this type of fee.
 Most documents, however, are vague in their wording.
 This is done intentionally to give HOAs a wider range of power when it comes to charging special assessments for unforeseen needs.

 In many HOAs, the governing documents will also include procedures the board must follow in case of special assessments.
 This can be a voting requirement to approve the assessment or when to notify homeowners of the charge.